Clube Atlético Guaçuano

-Clube Atlético Guaçuano, commonly known as Guaçuano, is a currently inactive Brazilian football club based in Mogi Guaçu, São Paulo state.
+Clube Atlético Guaçuano, commonly known as Guaçuano, is a Brazilian football club based in Mogi Guaçu, São Paulo state.

 History

 The club was founded on February 26, 1929.
 They competed for the first time in a professional competition in 1975, when they participated in the Campeonato Paulista Série A3, replacing Grêmio Guaçuano.

 Stadium

 Clube Atlético Guaçuano play their home games at Estádio Municipal Alexandre Augusto Camacho.
 The stadium has a maximum capacity of 5,594 people.